carlosgdelv/Aztec-node-guide-for-home-stakers/README.md

 ```
 * This reveals your Node's Peer ID, Now search it on [Nethermind Explorer](https://aztec.nethermind.io/)
 * Note: It might takes some hours for your node to show up in Nethermind Explorer after it fully synced.
+* Note: If you get no output, replace `alpha-testnet` with the specific version tag (e.g. `0.87.8`) to retrieve the peer ID.

 ___